QianqianShan/Auto_Complete/README.md

 start hadoop-slave2 container...
 ```

+* Visualize the auto-complete process with PHP, MySQL and jQuery as shown at [http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery](http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery
+).
+LAMP (Linux, Apache HTTP server, MySQL, PHP) software bundle is used for the visulization ([Wiki](https://en.wikipedia.org/wiki/LAMP_(software_bundle))).

 # N-Gram Model

 N-gram model is a language model which predicts the next word from the previous $(N-1)$ words, where N-grame is an N-token sequence of words such as ''I like apple''(trigram), ''New York''(bigram) and so on.
 The intuition of N-gram model is that we can *approximate* the probability of a word given the entire history by the probability given the last $(N-1)$ words.